Bestoa/shadowsocks-vertx/README.md

 Support JSON config file.
 Please refer to https://github.com/shadowsocks/shadowsocks/wiki/Configuration-via-Config-File.
 Note:

-    1. Not support: local_address, client will bind 0.0.0.0 not 127.0.0.1
+    1. Not support: local\_address, client will bind 0.0.0.0 not 127.0.0.1
-    2. Not support: fast_open.
+    2. Not support: fast\_open.
 Java don't have such feature.
     3. Not support: workers.
 Vertx will set work thread number automatically.
-    4. Additional: server_mode, set the running mode, server or client.
+    4. Additional: server\_mode, set the running mode, true for server.

 You could refer to demo config etc/demo.json.